USA Swimming & Arizona Swimming Commitment to Safe Sport

 Click here to see how we can all help foster safe and positive environments by educating ourselves on the tragic issue of abuse.
-USA Swimming offers training for all members with specific training for coaches, officials, and other non-athlete members, parents, and athlete.
+USA Swimming offers training for all members with specific training for coaches, officials, and other non-athlete members, parents, and athletes.
 You can start your online training today.

-- action plan to combat bullying containing rules and guidelines set forth by USA Swimming.
+- Action plan to combat bullying containing rules and guidelines set forth by USA Swimming.

-Non Athlete Members Mandatory Athlete Protection Training
+Non-Athlete Members Mandatory Athlete Protection Training